top of page

 The Role of CoQ10 in Managing Depression through Integrative Psychiatry

-This article examines how CoQ10 works in the brain, its connection to neurotransmitters, and how it fits into integrative psychiatry strategies for managing depression.
+This blog explores how CoQ10 works in the brain, its connection to neurotransmitters and mood regulation, and how it can be incorporated into a comprehensive, integrative approach to managing depression.

 Understanding CoQ10 and Its Biological Role